 On 6 June, Ryanair said it had to cancel 400 flights due to the 36-hour strike, most of them overflights not going to France.

-Pilots at Iberia Regional Air Nostrum, who had been striking every Monday and Friday since 27 February, went on a daily indefinite strike from 6 June amid a pay dispute.
-As of 4 July, Iberia said on its website that flights could be affected and offered flexible fares for some passenger travelling until 6 July on routes operated by Air Nostrum.
+Pilots at Iberia Regional Air Nostrum, who had been striking every Monday and Friday since 27 February, went on a daily indefinite strike from June 6 amid a pay dispute.
+The nationwide action was ongoing as of 20 June, and the airline says on its website that changes in flight schedule may apply.

-Air Europa pilots in Spain also went on a two-week strike on 19 June.
+Air Europa pilots in Spain also started a two-week strike on 19 June amid a wage dispute.